5.2.5. gromacs.run – Running simulations

 Question: How do I change the GromacsWrapper configuration file so that

-is launched then you can create a customMDrunner
+mdrunis launched then you can create a customMDrunnerfor this purpose.

 In many cases, you really only need the path to mpiexec and then you